greje656/Questions/lens-flares.md

 ![](https://github.com/greje656/Questions/blob/master/images/starburst04.jpg)

 This sprectrum needs to be filtered further in order to look like a starburst.
 This is where the Fraunhofer approximation comes in.
 The idea is to basically reconstruct the diffraction of white light by summing up the diffraction of multiple wavelengths.
-The key observation is that same fourrier signal can be used for all wavelength.
-The only thing needed is to scaled the sampling coordinates of the fourier signal based on the wavelength of the light (x0 , y0 ) = (u, v)*λ*z0.
+The key observation is that the same fourrier signal can be used for all wavelengths.
+The only thing needed is to scale the sampling coordinates of the fourier power spectrum : (x0 , y0 ) = (u, v) · λ · z0.

 ![](https://github.com/greje656/Questions/blob/master/images/starburst01.jpg)

-With this, you can also apply an extra filtering step that helps create a starburst that's a little more appealing.
-For example, I used a spiral pattern mixed with a small rotation to get a more intersting result (to be honest I think that's what the author is also doing to get the results he presents in his publication).
-This is another area that I would like to investigate a bit more in the future.
+Summing up a set of wavelengths (say 350nm to 700nm) gives the starburst image.
+To get more interesting results I apply an extra filtering step.
+I use a spiral pattern mixed with a small rotation to get rid of any left over radial ringing artifacts (jusdging by the author's starburst results I suspect this is a step they are also doing).

 ![](https://github.com/greje656/Questions/blob/master/images/starburst02.jpg)